Kazi-Aidah/color-table-cells/README.md

 ### Simple Rules

-A simple rule uses a single condition:
+A simple rule uses a single condition of these properties:

 **TARGET**
 What gets colored